- Chart

 Disclaimers:

-This information is for informational purposes only and should not be considered investment advice.
+This information is for informational purposes only and does not constitute financial advice.
+Investment decisions should be based on individual research and consultation with a qualified financial advisor.
 Past performance is not indicative of future results.
-Investors should conduct their own due diligence before making investment decisions.

 AI Summarization is directionally correct and might not be accurate.